-Alvin Community College hereby guarantees to students who have graduated with the Associate of Arts or Associate of Science degree in May 1993 and thereafter that the course credits earned as part of these degree programs will transfer to those Texas colleges or universities which participate in the Texas Common Course Numbering System provided the following conditions have been met:
+Alvin Community College hereby guarantees to students who have graduated with the Associate of Arts or Associate of Science degree that course credits earned as part of these degree programs will transfer to those Texas colleges or universities which participate in the Texas Common Course Numbering System under the following conditions:

-- Transferability means acceptance of credit toward a specific major and degree.
-Courses must be identified by the receiving university as transferable and applicable in the Texas Common Course Numbering System Guide. - 2.
-Limitation on total number of credits accepted in transfer, grades required, relevant grade point average, and duration of transferability apply as stated in the general undergraduate catalog of the receiving institution. - 3.
+- 1. Transferability means acceptance of credit toward a specific major and degree.
+Courses must be identified by the receiving university as transferable and applicable in the Texas Common Course Numbering System Guide. - Limitation on total number of credits accepted in transfer, grades required, relevant grade point average, and duration of transferability apply as stated in the general undergraduate catalog of the receiving institution. - 3.
 Only college-level courses with Community College General Academic Course Guide Manual approved numbers are included in this guarantee. - 4.
 To be eligible for the guarantee, the student must file a written transfer plan with the Advising Services.